vimc/montagu-api/spec/spec.md

     }

 ## POST /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/estimate-sets/{set-id}/
-Populates an empty burden estimate set.
+Populates an empty or partially filled burden estimate set.

 Can only by invoked if:

-* The set status is `empty`
+* The set status is `empty` or `incomplete`
 * The touchstone is `open`
 * The relevant responsibility set is `incomplete`